-The rise of the city is pretty much a 20th century phenomena, with just over 30% of the population living in cities in 1950 to a projected 70% by 2050 — it has been the largest “mass migration” in human history.
+The rise of the city is pretty much a 20th-century phenomenon, with just over 30% of the population living in cities in 1950 to a projected 70% by 2050 — it has been the largest “mass migration” in human history.

-Urban planners are increasingly struggling with these issues, whether its in providing planned developments in fast urbanizing rural countries, or show-horning them into existing ancient cities such as London.
+Urban planners are increasingly struggling with these issues, whether it’s in providing planned developments in fast urbanizing rural countries, or shoe-horning them into existing ancient cities such as London.